developer-shivam/Crescento/README.md

 * **Tint**: It add tint on **CrescentoImageView** by using **attribute:tintColor**.
 It pick color automatically from the image if **tintMode** is set to **automatic**.
 * **Alpha**: Add transparency in tint by using **attribute:tintAlpha**.
 Varies from 0 to 255.
 * **Gradient** : Add gradient on the imageview.
+* **Gravity** : You can now add crescento to bottom of your layout.
+Arc will form on top.

 **[Sample Apk]**